The Macro Outlook for w/c 29 January 2024

 Outlook for the week ahead

-This week, the US Treasury will auction and settle approx. $522bn in ST Bills, Notes, FRNs, TIPS, and Bonds raising approx. $41bn in new money.
+This week, the US Treasury will auction and settle approx. $429bn in ST Bills, with a net paydown of -$3bn.

-Aug QT: Approx $17.5bn in ST Bills will mature on the Fed balance sheet this week and will be reinvested.
-Approx $31.4bn in Notes, Bonds, and FRNs will mature and roll off the Fed balance sheet (on 31 Jul).
+QT this week: Approx $2.1bn in ST Bills will mature on the Fed balance sheet and will be reinvested.
+Approx $1.7bn in ST Bills will mature and roll off (redeemed) the Fed balance sheet.

 More detail (including a calendar of key data releases) is provided in the briefing document – download the pdf below: